Doxense/foundationdb-dotnet-client/README.md

         value = await trans.GetAsync(location.Pack("Count"));
         Console.WriteLine(value.ToInt32()); // -> 42

-        // missing keys give a result of Slice.Nil, which is the equivalent of "no value" value = await trans.GetAsync(location.Pack("NotFound"));
+        // missing keys give a result of Slice.Nil, which is the equivalent
+        // of "key not found".
+        value = await trans.GetAsync(location.Pack("NotFound"));
         Console.WriteLine(value.HasValue); // -> false
         Console.WriteLine(value == Slice.Nil); // -> true
-        // note: there is also Slice.Empty that is returned for existing keys with no value (used frequently for indexes)
+        // note: there is also Slice.Empty that is returned for existing keys
+        // with no value (used frequently for indexes)

+        // this transaction does'nt write aynthing, which means that
-        // no writes, so we don't have to commit the transaction.
+        // we don't have to commit anything.
     }

-    // We can also do async "LINQ" queries
-    // note: production code should use "db.QueryAsync(..., token)" instead. using (var trans = db.BeginReadOnlyTransaction(token))
+    // Let's make something a little more useful, like a very simple
+    // array of values, indexed by integers (0, 1, 2, ...)

+    // First we will create a subdirectory for our little array,
+    // just so that is does not interfere with other things in the cluster. var list = await location.CreateOrOpenAsync(db, "List", token);

+	// here we will use db.WriteAsync(...) that implements a retry loop.
+	// this helps protect you against intermitent failures by automatically
+	// retrying the lambda method you provided. await db.WriteAsync((trans) =>
 	{
-        // create a child partition for our list var list = location.Partition("List");

-        // add some data to the list: ("Test", "List", index) = value trans.Set(list.Pack(0), Slice.FromString("AAA"));
+        // add some data to the list with the format: (..., index) = value trans.Set(list.Pack(0), Slice.FromString("AAA"));
         trans.Set(list.Pack(1), Slice.FromString("BBB"));
         trans.Set(list.Pack(2), Slice.FromString("CCC"));
+        // The actual keys will be a concatenation of the prefix of 'list',
+        // and a packed tuple containing the index.
+Since we are using the
+        // Directory Layer, this should still be fairly small (between 4
+        // and 5 bytes).
+The values are raw slices, which means that your
+        // application MUST KNOW that they are strings in order to decode
+        // them.
+If you wan't any tool to be able to find out the type of
+        // your values, you can also use FdbTuple.Pack("AAA") to create
+        // the values, at the cost of 2 extra bytes per entry.

+        // This is always a good idea to maintain a counter of keys in our array.
+        // The cheapest way to do that, is to reuse the subspace key itself, which
+        // is 'in' the subspace, but not 'inside': trans.Set(list.Key, Slice.FromFixed32(3));
+        // We could use FdbTuple.Pack<int>(3) here, but have a fixed size counter
+        // makes it easy to use AtomicAdd(...) to increment (or decrement) the value
+        // when adding or removing entries in the array.

+        // Finally, here we would normally call CommitAsync() to durably commit the
+        // changes, but WriteAsync() will automatically do the commit for you and
+        // return once this is done.
+This means that you don't even need to mark this
+        // lambda as async, as long as you only call methods like Set(), Clear() or
+        // any of the AtomicXXX().

+        // If something goes wrong with the database, this lambda will be called again,
+        // until the problems goes away, or the retry loop decides that there is no point
+        // in retrying anymore, and the exception will be re-thrown.

+	}, token); // don't forget the cancellation token, which can stop the retry loop !

+    // We can read everything back in one shot, using an async "LINQ" query. var results = await db.QueryAsync((trans) =>
+    {
-        // do a range query on the list partition, that will return the pairs (int index, string value). var results = await (trans.
+        // do a range query on the list subspace, which should return all the pairs
+        // in the subspace, one for each entry in the array.
+        // We exploit the fact that subspace.ToRange() usually does not include the
+        // subspace prefix itself, because we don't want our counter to be returned
+        // with the query itself.
+        return trans
-            // ask for all keys prefixed by the tuple '("Test", "List", )' .GetRangeStartsWith(list)
+            // ask for all keys that are _inside_ our subspace .GetRange(list.ToRange())
-            // transform the results (KeyValuePair<Slice, Slice>) into something nicer .Select((kvp) =>
+            // transform the resultoing KeyValuePair<Slice, Slice> into something
+            // nicer to use, like a typed KeyValuePair<int, string>
+            .Select((kvp) =>
                 new KeyValuePair<int, string>(
                     // unpack the tuple and returns the last item as an int